 - The apical part of the root is covered by a structure called the root cap which protects the apex of the root.

-- It secretes mucilage which acts as a lubricant for the root to make its way through the soil.
+- It secretes mucilage which acts as a lubricant for the root to make its way all-through the soil.
 Mucilage also helps in the uptake of water and nutrients.

-- As the root extends further in the soil, the root cap wears out and renews constantly.
+- As the root further extends into the soil, the root cap degrades and renews constantly.

 - Pandanus contains multiple root caps.

 The region of Meristematic Cells or Region of Cell Division

 - Meristematic cells are found just a few millimetres over the root cap.
 The cells in this region are thin-walled with dense protoplasm.
 These cells divide actively.

 - The meristem at the apex consists of: